-Acclimatise the Bamboo in the climate-controlled location(s) (as described above) for a minimum of 48 (ideally 72) hours, before starting the installation.
+Acclimatise the Bamboo in the climate-controlled location(s) (as described above) for a minimum of 48 (ideally 72) hours , before starting the installation.
 Keep in the packaging and store flat at no more than 6 packs high, away from direct sunlight and not against radiators or tight against walls.
+If underfloor heating is present, store the packages off the floor (on battens, providing the packs are fully supported) this will reduce the bottom packs from heating up to a higher degree, than those at the top of the pile.
 The acclimatising period will depend on the pre-delivery storage conditions.
 The cooler the storage prior to delivery to site or during delivery, will increase the acclimatising time.